 It's interesting that Disneyland opened in 1955, when Rancho Siesta was at the height of its fame and popularity.
 Disneyland offered Adventureland, Fantasyland, Tomorrowland and Frontierland.
 Rancho Siesta offered the same, but in a different package.

 Rancho Siesta still exists today, without the magical overlay.
 It's a medium-sized home in east-central Phoenix, straddling adjacent lots.
 The property is surrounded by a block wall in some places and cast-iron fencing in others.
-Decades-old oleanders nearly obscure building where George Quaintance, Victor Garcia and Tom Syphers lived and worked.
+Decades-old oleanders nearly obscure the building where George Quaintance, Victor Garcia and Tom Syphers lived and worked.
 And while there might not have been the guns, cowpokes, livestock and watering troughs depicted in the Rancho Siesta of Quaintance's canvases, there was surely a steady and heady parade of beefcake in the form of the many models that George painted and Victor photographed.

 main living room of Rancho SiestaQuaintance claimed that Rancho Siesta was located in Paradise Valley, an exclusive town northeast of Phoenix, a few miles from the actual Quaintance Studio.
 The real location of Rancho Siesta was closely guarded.
 Due to the unconventional nature of the relationships among the residents, the unconventional nature of the business, and the coming and going of models, discretion was required.